HiveMQ Edge Protocol Adapters

 Topic Filters

-MQTT topic filters are used to read data which is then written to a tag.
-A topic filter must have a data schema to provide reliable operations.
+MQTT topic filters are used to read data that is subsequently written to a tag.
+To ensure reliable operation, the topic filter must have a data schema.

-Topic filters can be defined on the workspace:
+Topic filters can be defined on the HiveMQ Edge workspace:

 Edit Topic Filters from Workspace

-A dialog will be opened that supports the user to create topic filters and to associate a schema with it.
+A dialog to create topic filters and associate a schema automatically opens:

 Topic Filter Dialog from Workspace